 NN noted that a few things are happening in terms of communications:

-- She noted that one very important point identified in Bs As was the communications effort; that it was of essence for the ICG to put together a formal communications plan and to start communicating (championing the proposal).
+- She noted that one very important point identified in Bs As was the communications effort; that it was of essence for the ICG to put together a formal communications plan and to start communicating the proposal

 - The ICG is starting to put together a formal communications plan and they’ve also put together a communications team with representatives from the ICG and asked IO and NN to be part of that communications team.
-NN suggested having one member of each RIR staff on the team so everyone speaks with one voice.
+NN suggested having one member of each RIR staff on the team.

 - NN said that, in parallel, she and IO had spoken with the RIR communications people about their external communication efforts, and that they had started putting together a plan for the numbers community, which included updating the NRO website and making it easier to navigate.
-NN noted that she and IO would be involved in these efforts and would appreciate any help from the CRISP team.

-PR said a team had been assembled from the RIRs and that he was on that team and liaising with the NRO EC.
-He said they’re working on a first set of comments and that IO and NN had given great input on what sort of communications are needed (website, infographics, etc.).
-He added they’re also working on a communications timeline.

-PR added that there is something called the CCG (Communications Coordination Group), so all the RIRs would have input on this.

-NN concluded by saying that there is still a lot of work to do, but felt very positive about this.

 6. Follow up on the CRISP Charter